 All music graduate students, including those whose principal or proficiency instrument is piano, must pass a keyboard proficiency examination or its equivalent.
-M.S. candidates (except M.S. in Music Education) do not need to take the exam.
 Most students will take the examination on piano.
 Early music majors may take the examination on the harpsichord or lute, guitar majors on the guitar, organ majors on the organ, and harp majors on the harp.
 Jazz studies majors take a departmentally administered exam.
-A portion of the keyboard proficiency exam for music theory majors is administered by the department.
+A portion of the keyboard proficiency exam for music theory majors is administered by the music theory department.

 The keyboard proficiency requirement is designed to ensure the student's ability to use the keyboard as a tool within the framework of professional activities, and the requirements vary according to level and area of music study.
 Entering students must play a keyboard placement hearing during the orientation period.
-Students who achieve a superior level at this hearing will satisfy the proficiency requirement.
+Students who demonstrate a superior level of playing at this hearing will satisfy the proficiency requirement.
 Keyboard proficiency examinations are normally offered in the latter part of each semester and in the summer term.
 For details, see the secondary piano coordinator or the departmental chairpersons (for early music, guitar, harp, jazz studies, music theory, and organ).
-Information is also available at http://music.indiana.edu/departments/ academic/piano/secondary-piano/.
+Information is also available at http://music.indiana.edu/departments/academic/piano/secondary-piano/.